 However, you should sterilize the bottles after removing them from the packaging, before the first usage.

-You might also consider sterilizing your bottles more frequently when your child is sick, and definitely so after he/she gets well, just to be on the safe side.
+You might also consider sterilizing your bottles more frequently when your child is sick and after he/she gets well, or if your baby has low immunity or premature, just to be on the safe side.

 How Do I Sterilize the Infant Bottles?

-There are parents who buy a special bottle sterilizer.
-However, it is not really necessary especially if budget is a concern.
+A baby bottle sterilizer is not really necessary especially if budget is a concern.

 To sterilize the baby bottles, you can soak the bottles, nipples and parts in a pot of clean boiling water for five minutes and remove them with a sanitized tongs.
 Avoid boiling them over the stove for safety reasons.